Horse Riding Injury Solicitors

 Additionally, there are currently around 450 licensed Jockeys in Britain, who partake professionally in the elite and popular sport that is Horse Racing.

 The most recent figures published by the British Equestrian Trade Association (BETA) in 2015 indicated that there are approx. 995,000 horses in the UK and 19 million Equestrian consumers.
-Considering then all the people involved in caring for horses, such as Stable-hands, Equine Veterinarians, Farriers, Trainers, Jockeys, Riding Instructors, etc there are many people exposed to horses on a regular basis, both for enjoyment and as part of their job.
-Despite Horses being undoubtedly beautiful animals, their behaviour can be unpredictable and so there is an element of risk involved whenever people and horses are in contact.
+There are many people exposed to horses on a regular basis, both for enjoyment and as part of their job.
+Despite horses being undoubtedly beautiful animals, their behaviour can be unpredictable and so there is an element of risk involved whenever people and horses are in contact.

-At Sheldon Davidson, we have experts who are highly experienced in managing such cases and we will be able to advise you quickly whether you are entitled to pursue a claim for financial compensation.
+At Sheldon Davidson, we have Horse Riding Accident Solicitors who are highly experienced in managing such cases and we will be able to advise you quickly whether you are entitled to pursue a horse riding accident claim for financial compensation.

 Types and causes of accidents involving Horses